Points of Interest

 VERMONT STATE HOUSE -- The Capitol is the pride of Vermont.
 Its gold-leaf dome (real gold) shines brightly against the wooded hillside in downtown Montpelier.
 The interior is adorned with marble floors, spiral staircases and finely carved wood trim.
 Tours of this magnificent building are available during the summer months and fall foliage.
 Closed Sundays.

-VERMONT HISTORICAL SOCIETY -- Adjacent to the Capitol complex in Montpelier, the building was formerly a hotel.
+VERMONT HISTORY MUSEUM -- Adjacent to the Capitol complex in Montpelier, the building was formerly a hotel.
 Authentically reconstructed, it provides a spacious gallery featuring exhibits on various topics on Vermont history using artifacts from the Society's extensive collection.
 Book and gift shop.
-Open Tues. through Fri.
-9-4:30, Sat.
-9-4, Sun.
-12-4.
-Closed Mondays.
-(802) 828-2291.

 HUBBARD PARK & TOWER -- Wooded park of 180 acres with walk-in off Terrace Street, just blocks from the Capitol.
 Haven for picnics and nature walks.
 Fifty-foot stone observation tower, city's highest point, provides spectacular view of surrounding countryside.

-WOOD ART GALLERY -- On the Vermont College campus in Montpelier, the gallery maintains a continuous display of the paintings of Thomas Waterman Wood.
-Exhibitions displaying the work of regional contemporary artists and craftsmen.
+WOOD ART GALLERY -- On the Vermont College of Fine Arts campus in Montpelier, the gallery maintains a display of the paintings of Thomas Waterman Wood and the works of regional contemporary artists and craftsmen.

 LOST NATION THEATER -- Named "Best of Vermont" by Vermont Magazine, Lost Nation Theater has been creating and presenting first-rate productions of contemporary plays, classics, and original works for more than twenty years.
 The company creates an intimate chamber theater within Montpelier City Hall Arts Center.
 In residence year-round, Lost Nation's highest-profile activity is its Summer Theater Series featuring five different shows, five nights a week, June through October.